Rakshitasinghh/Revise_AI/README.md

 # RevisionAI - Smart Study Companion

 RevisionAI is an AI-powered study and revision tool that helps you organize your learning, generate personalized flashcards, and track your progress.
 Built with Next.js, MongoDB, and modern UI libraries, it offers a seamless, dark-mode-enabled experience for students and lifelong learners.

 ---

-## 🔗 Deployed Here

-Access the live app at: [https://revise-ai-y9le.vercel.app//)

----